SumoLogic/sumologic-documentation/docs/cse/automation/about-automation-service-and-cloud-siem.md

   1. Invites certain people to the Slack channel.

 :::note
-* Cloud SIEM automation is intended to replace the legacy [Insight Actions](/docs/cse/administration/create-cse-actions#insight-actions) and the [Insight Enrichment Server](/docs/cse/integrations/insight-enrichment-server/).
+* Cloud SIEM automation is intended to replace the legacy [Cloud SIEM Actions](/docs/cse/administration/create-cse-actions) and the [Insight Enrichment Server](/docs/cse/integrations/insight-enrichment-server/).
 All of the actions and integrations provided with those capabilities are included in the Automation Service (though some may require “on-premise” deployment through the [bridge](/docs/platform-services/automation-service/automation-service-bridge)).
 Those capabilities will be deprecated later in 2023.
 See [Migrate from legacy actions and enrichments to the Automation Service](/docs/cse/automation/automations-in-cloud-siem/#migrate-from-legacy-actions-and-enrichments-to-the-automation-service).
 * Actions can run directly from the Sumo Logic cloud or from other environments via a [bridge](/docs/platform-services/automation-service/automation-service-bridge/).
 For security and performance reasons, only certified integrations and actions can run directly from the Sumo Logic cloud environment.
 * The Automation Service is not available in FedRAMP environments at this time.
 :::